-Make sure the influencers know about important deadlines for deliverables, draft submissions and so on.
-This way, if there are any issues, they can be proactive in letting you know ahead of time, or adjusting their plans to meet the deadlines as necessary.
-Whether you’re running a campaign with few influencers or several hundreds, a clear timeline helps everyone stay on top of things!
+Make sure the influencers know about important deadlines for deliverables, draft submissions, and so on.
+This way, if there are any issues, they can be proactive in letting you know ahead of time or adjusting their plans to meet the deadlines as necessary.
+Whether you’re running a campaign with a few influencers or several hundred, a clear timeline helps everyone stay on top of things!

 Address regulations & payment

 Last but not least, lay out any rules or regulations the influencer needs to follow.
 How is the influencer paid?
 When are they paid?
 What documents do they need to provide?
 How can they submit pieces of content?
 Will the content have to be approved before posting?
 Where and how do they submit it?
 All these questions need to be answered before you can send off your influencer brief.
-For example, in Upfluence software, influencers can submit content directly to get your feedback, approval, and get paid all within the platform.
+For example, in Upfluence, influencers can submit content directly to get your feedback, and approval, and get paid all within the platform.

 Also, influencer marketing is under more and more scrutiny by the Federal Trade Commission.
 Not surprisingly, as it turns out only 11% of influencers are currently fully compliant with the FTC!
 Inform yourself and your potential influencers about the FTC’s guidelines for influencers to stay out of trouble!